CenterForSpatialResearch/data_mgmt_tutorials/WebScraping.md

     2. If it didn't work, debug

 ### Inspecting the Pages
-For this, Google Chrome is the best interface (I am a Firefox user, you can do this with FF, too, but I will use Chrome because it's easier to look at).

 **Step 1 Make sure the subsites data is visible in the HTML** Go to the webpage you want to scrape.
 Right-click and select 'Inspect Element'